Variation of the light-like particle energy and its critical curve equations: Introduction

 where $\mu$ is affine parameter.
 Deriving variation for extremum determination we must admit arbitrary small displacements of coordinates.
 The variation of integral of $h$ expanded in multiple Taylor series is written as

-where $\mu_0, \mu_1$ are meanings of affine parameter in points, which are linked by found geodesic, and it is fulfilled $\beta_{1}(n)+\ldots+\beta_{4}(n)=n$.
+where $\mu_0, \mu_1$ are meanings of affine parameter in points, which are linked by found geodesic.
 With finding geodesic equations the sum of terms containing variations of coordinates and their derivatives by $\mu$ in first power is equated to null, that gives the geodesic equations in form

 where $\Gamma^\lambda_{ij}$ are Christoffel symbols:

 Here a comma denotes partial differentiation.

 Other terms of series in (\ref{f2}), containing small quantities $\mathbf{\omega}^{i}$, $\mathrm{d}\mathbf{\omega}^{j}/\mathrm{d}\mu$ in more high powers or their products and being able to have nonzero values, don't take into account.
 Thus such method admits violation of condition $h=0$, which means that with certain coordinates variations the interval \emph{a prior} becomes time-like or space-like.
 Since this interval accords with the light ray motion, that leads to the Lorentz-invariance violation in locality, namely, anisotropies.